 With that said, let’s get right into the video camera itself, Panasonic has done a pretty good job designing the HC-V77 HD, it actually looks premium, and holding it is even more fun than you’d normally find in some of the other video cameras.

 The VC-V770HD offers an amazing 50x optical zoom, ensuring that people who want to get up close and personal with some of their shooting projects, have the best to work with.
 The overall video quality remains impressive across all the borders thanks to the amazing 12.76 megapixels BSI CMOS sensor that’s taking care of everything.

-Once you will start digging into the features, you will realise there are a handful of shooting modes that are being given by this camera, including a slow-motion mode that lets you capture some amazing slow-motion videos.
+Once you will start digging into the features, you will realize there is a handful of shooting modes that are being given by this camera, including a slow-motion mode that lets you capture some amazing slow-motion videos.
 The only thing that’s lacking from this video camera is obviously the focus ring.

 Overall, the Panasonic HC-V77D is a pretty neat HD video camera, and while you can add a little more money and get the bigger brother that has support for 4K video recording, but if you don’t want to go that far, the Panasonic HC-V77D is how things should be.

 9. Sony HDR-CX440 HD Camcorder

 - Full HD Video / 9.2MP Stills

 - Exmor R CMOS Sensor